clearwaterstream/AWSLambda.AspNetCoreInterop/README.md

 	services.AddAWSLambdaAppMeshClient(opts =>
 	{
 		opts.LambdaName = "MyAspNetCoreLambda"; // name of your Lambda function
-		opts.CatalogUrl = "http://localhost:5050"; // URL the catalog tool (lambda-mesh-cat) is listening on
+		opts.CatalogUrl = "http://localhost:5050"; // URL the catalog tool (dotnet lambda-app-mesh) is listening on
 	});
 }